 Trust and Recovery

-Healing from that core sense of betrayal that you are not valuable you need to let go of your expectation.
+Healing from that core sense of betrayal that you are not valuable you need to let go of your expectations.
 Reading the book by Don Miguel’s The Four Agreements, I realized the truth of his 2nd Agreement Don’t Take Anything Personally- If you have been abused, it’s crucial to identify with your deepest longing to heal, improve, and create value and meaning in your life.
 It is far more empowering to recognize that your attachment bond has been betrayed and that you have to take steps to address your emotional wounds.

 Self-care and self-love are required in huge doses.
 You must become selfish and build boundaries.
-You must give yourself the pep talk that you are an important, valuable and wonderful human being.
+You must give yourself the pep talk that you are an important, valuable, and wonderful human being.
 If people in the family, were lacking the capacity to love, the problem was them not you.

 Get over the shame and self-blame Find relationships, people who will honor you and nurture you.
 Safe, solid relationships are the only way to heal from the betrayal of not being loved and cared for by your close family.
 You can start by having a nurturing relationship with yourself.
 Self-care is the best care.